-You can use this pocket-sized door jammer to increase security while traveling or prevent an intruder from forcing their way into your home.
+You can use this pocket-sized door jammer to increase security while traveling or prevent intruders from entering your home.

 #7 Install a Deadbolt

-You can only open a deadbolt lock with a key, which means that even the most experienced burglar won’t be able to jimmy it open with a credit card or knife.
+You can only open a deadbolt lock with a key, meaning that even the most experienced burglar won’t be able to jimmy it with a credit card or knife.

 The most advanced deadbolts on the market are now Wi-Fi enabled, so you can use your smartphone or laptop to unlock your door remotely.
 Not only will this keep intruders out, but it also means you can get inside quickly should you be in danger.

-A high-quality deadbolt can withstand the force of a kick and therefore protect your home, and its contents, against forced entry.
+A high-quality deadbolt can withstand the force of a kick and protect your home and its contents against forced entry.